If you don’t have one, you should change that now.

 - This piece of art was inspired by *insert backstory to your art*.
 I am excited to finally put this piece into the world.
 If it speaks to you, it is currently available for sale.
 Follow the link in my bio and tap on the Shop button.

-The benefit to a soft sell is that it can double as a conversation starter, which leads me to the next kind of call to action.
+The benefit of a soft sell is that it can double as a conversation starter, which leads me to the next kind of call to action.

 A call to action doesn’t need to focus on sales, nor does it need to focus on actions that benefit your tangible business goals.
 A call to action can be a call for conversation, a call for community, or a call for stories.
 This does two things.
 1) It helps you get more online exposure as your posts get more engagement.
 And 2) It helps you connect with your audience while reinforcing your brand.